voltlines/django-table-change-logger/README.md

 The keys of ```TABLE_CHANGE_LOG_CONFIG``` indicate your app label, while the nested mappings contain **relative project path of your model** mapped to a dictionary containing **loggable fields of that respective model**.

+You can optionally specify a callback function path in your configuration.
+The best practice is to place your callback function in yourapp/callbacks.py

 ### How it works?